 In 1995 ALD Software's mother company, ALD Reliability and Safety Solutions was the first to develop and successfully sell worldwide an off-the-shelf FRACAS software - the costs of development and support were dramatically reduced while the failure analysis knowledge and methodology developed in the previous decade made for the analytical basis of the first off-the-shelf versions.
 Warmly greeted by automotive, telecommunication and smaller companies these packages had one significant flaw: the adaptation of these off-the-shelf packages to the processes and terminology of a specific company required customization i.e. additional programming.
 We had to bitterly agree that our dream of a totally off-the-shelf "small" FRACAS package has to be abandoned.

 Only in 1999 with the development of Internet and corresponding technology, the idea of the current FavoWeb product has crystallized.
 The web-based dynamic off-the shelf FRACAS software had the following three necessary capabilities required to turn disorganized data collection in reliability influencing events into a systematic FRACAS:

 - Ability to accumulate failure data cross-organization world-wide

 - Off-the-shelf built-in failure reporting, corrective action and trending mechanisms

 - Flexibility allowing for the adoption of the off-the-shelf FRACAS to the needs and processes of an organization without a need for re-programming.

-FavoWeb's FRACAS has all three capabilities.
+FRACAS FavoWeb has all three capabilities.
 We envision future development of our product in the direction of simplifying the input of data and enriching of the analytical arsenal of the tool.